Is the Law of Moses Eternal?

 from everlasting to everlasting, you are God.

-By definition, this tells us that the Covenant, although it was given by an eternal God, is not eternal.
+By definition, this tells us that the Sinai Covenant, although it was given by an eternal God, is not eternal.
 Why?
-Because it had a beginning.
-Noted Jewish Rabbi Adin Even-Israel teaches that the covenant was given to mankind on Mount Sinai, and the apostle Paul agrees (Rom 5:13-14).
+Because, unlike God, it had a beginning.
+Noted Jewish Rabbi Adin Even-Israel teaches that the covenant was not given to mankind until Mount Sinai, and the apostle Paul agrees (Rom 5:13-14).

-In other words, God created the universe and humanity, including a host of Old Testament saints—Adam, Noah, Abraham, Isaac, Jacob, Job, Joseph, etc.—who all lived and died before He gave Israel the Law of Moses.
+God created the universe and humanity, including a host of Old Testament saints—Adam, Noah, Abraham, Isaac, Jacob, Job, Joseph, etc.—who all lived and died before He gave Israel the Law of Moses.
 The world saw the Fall and the Flood and the tower of Babel before the Law existed.
-The Jews spent 430 years in slavery in Egypt before the Law of Moses was born.
+The Jews spent centuries in slavery in Egypt before the Law of Moses was born.
 Clearly, the Law of Moses is not eternal.
 It was given at a specific time in history (~1400 B.C.) through a particular man (Moses).

 How About Everlasting?

 Okay, so maybe the Law of Moses is not technically eternal because it had a beginning.
 But once given, was it intended to remain binding and unchanged forever?
 Our Jewish and Torahist friends say yes and cite several passages to support that claim:

 - “Your word, Lord, is eternal; it stands firm in the heavens.”
 (Psalm 119:89)

 - “Yet you are near, Lord, and all your commands are true.
 Long ago I learned from your statutes that you established them to last forever.”
 (Psalm 119:151-2)

 - “All your words are true; all your righteous laws are eternal.”
 (Psalm 119:160)